Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery

-ML algorithms have become a standard tool for several environmental remote sensing research problems, including our earlier works on monitoring lake ice cover.
-In \cite{isprs-annals-IV-2-279-2018} we already investigated pixel-wise classification of the spatio-temporal extent of lake ice from MODIS and VIIRS imagery with SVM.
+The last decades have seen the rise of ML in remote sensing and the Earth sciences.
+That is, large-scale statistical data analysis is used to capture the complex input-output relationships in a data-driven manner.
+In \cite{Tom2020_lakeice_RS_journal}, we investigated pixel-wise classification of the spatio-temporal extent of lake ice from MODIS and VIIRS imagery with SVM.
 Each pixel was classified as either \textit{frozen} or \textit{non-frozen} in a supervised manner.
-Though this approach achieved strong results (including generalisation across winters and across lakes with similar geographic conditions), the test set at the time did not have a complete winter of reference data (including the critical freeze-up and break-up periods), due to technical problems.
-Later, \cite{Tom2020_lakeice_RS_journal} did extensive experiments using the data from two full winters and confirmed the efficacy of SVM for lake ice monitoring with MODIS and VIIRS.
-Both these works dealt with small- and mid-sized Swiss mountain lakes. \cite{muyan_lakeice_2018} and \cite{rajanie_tom_2020} explored the potential of convolutional neural networks (CNNs) for lake ice detection in terrestrial webcam images (RGB).
+We presented extensive experiments on data from two full winters and confirmed the efficacy of SVM for lake ice monitoring with MODIS and VIIRS.
+In this study, we apply SVM to quantify the 20-year lake ice trends. \cite{muyan_lakeice_2018} and \cite{rajanie_tom_2020} explored the potential of convolutional neural networks for lake ice detection in terrestrial webcam images (RGB).
 They performed a supervised classification of the lake pixels using the Tiramisu~\citep{Jegou2016_CVPRW}, respectively Deeplab v3+~\citep{deeplabv3plus2018} networks, into the four classes: \textit{water, ice, snow} and \textit{clutter}.
-An integrated approach using both the satellite and webcam observations was discussed in \cite{LIP1_final_report_2019} to estimate the ice-on and ice-off dates.